 To ensure children have a thorough understanding of the topics covered, at times visitors and speakers are invited in to school.
-For example, we use the Locala nurses to deliver some of the sex and relationship curriculum to our Year 6 pupils and Barnardos to deliver lessons on LGBQT to Year 5 pupils.
+For example, we use the Locala nurses to deliver some of the sex and relationship curriculum to our Year 4, 5 and 6 pupils, the NSPCC to deliver their 'Speak Out, Stay Safe' programme and Little Lifesavers to deliver basic life support skills and CPR to Year 5 and 6 pupils.
+In addition to this, we have close links with Phunky Foods who deliver workshops in school to both pupils and adults around making healthy food choices.